NorthMcCormick/Polyonic/README.md

 # Changelog

+### 0.3.0

+Cleaning up the tooling.
+No more need to rely on the npm commands but you can now use `gulp <task>` for everything.
+(Read the docs to see what to use now)

 ### 0.2.0

 The build task now runs a very basic validation to check the project structure saving the developer a lot of time instead of waiting to know if something is wrong.